psychicEgg/EDHM/Odyssey/3rdPartyMods/README.md

 in mind before downloading.
 Not all ARX lights are affected.
 If you uninstall this CockpitLights mod then the affected ARX lights will turn back on again.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+This mod is separate from the Cabin Lighting (ambient lighting) and affects the accessory lights around the cockpit on some ships.

 The mod is enabled for the following ships and elements: